Westminster Social Policy Forum

 Format: DOWNLOADABLE PDF

-This conference will discuss next steps for regeneration of high streets and towns across the UK, examining policy, support and implementation.
+This conference discussed next steps for regeneration of high streets and towns across the UK, examining policy, support and implementation.

-Taking place following publication of the Government’s Long-Term Plan for Towns, announcing investment into 55 towns in the UK, including seven towns in Scotland and four in Wales, it will bring stakeholders and policymakers together to examine key issues and opportunities for development and regeneration.
+Taking place following publication of the Government’s Long-Term Plan for Towns, announcing investment into 55 towns in the UK, including seven towns in Scotland and four in Wales, it brought stakeholders and policymakers together to examine key issues and opportunities for development and regeneration.

 • increased devolution of decision-making powers to local authorities